 Chapter Phase Activity Part 2 - Community context Establish the context Stakeholders agreed on the overall objectives and the context within which operate.
-Defined the community environment and any potential issues that may affect the emergency risk management process - Risk assessment identification existing emergency risk identified and described the vulnerabilities of the potential risks the comm Based on interactive workshops with Council staff and existing emergency risk assessments, stakeholders identified and described the nature of the hazards, the vulnerabilities of the community and identified the potential risks the community is facing.
+Defined the community environment and any potential issues that may affect the emergency risk management process - Risk identification existing e identified the vulne potential Based on interactive workshops with Council staff and existing emergency risk assessments, stakeholders identified and described the nature of the hazards, the vulnerabilities of the community and identified the potential risks the community is facing.
 A total of 28 risk statements were identified Risk analysis Based on interactive workshops with Council staff, current control effectiveness is identified for each hazard in the local LGA.
 Risk statements are assessed for: Knowledge and evidence to inform the risk How well the risk consequence would be tolerated by the community How well do we believe the risk is managed?
 Risk evaluation Poorly understood risk statements are referred for further investigation Low tolerance risks are a priority for further action Poorly managed risks are a priority for further action Part 4 - Strategies and actions Risk treatment Selects and implements appropriate treatments and control improvements to deal with risks